Maygoalb/FindPromo/README.md

 ```

 ### 5. Set up environment variables
 Create a file called `.env` in the root folder (this file is intentionally not included in the repo for security).
-It should contain:
+It should contain: PORT=3000 and DATABASE_URL=your_postgres_connection_string_here

-PORT=3000
-DATABASE_URL=your_postgres_connection_string_here

 ### 6. Run the server
 ```bash